SARScripts/SAR2Cube_website/content/home/howto.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

-title = "Methods"
+title = "How to"
 subtitle = ""

 [design]